Battle of Fayal: Battle

 Altogether 36 sailors of the Royal Navy and Royal Marines were killed in action, and another 93 were wounded.
 The main action lasted over a half hour and only two Americans were killed.
 Seven were wounded, including Reid who was hit with a musket ball.
 Reid's men fired nails, knife blades, brass buttons, and other makeshift projectiles from their cannon which reportedly caused severe pain to the surviving British.
 After being repulsed the British slowly rowed back to their ships and it was 2:00 am on September 27 when they found them.
-Captain Loyd's response to the defeat was to send the Carnation back to destroy General Armstrong after daylight but when she arrived, American fire caused further damage so Carnation broke off the attack.
+Captain Lloyd's response to the defeat was to send the Carnation back to destroy General Armstrong after daylight but when she arrived, American fire caused further damage so Carnation broke off the attack.
 A little later Carnation appeared again but Captain Reid had already chosen to scuttle his brig by firing one of his swivel guns straight through the hull.
 The vessel was boarded while it sank and the British set the sails on fire.

+Aftermath

 Reid and his crew escaped to shore.
 The British wanted to land a detachment to search for the Americans but the Portuguese governor and the resident American consul John Bass Dabney prevented them from doing this.
 Captain Reid and the crew of General Armstrong were credited with helping delay the British attack on New Orleans and when they returned to America they were greeted as heroes.
 However, later historical analysis showed that this was likely not the case.